tasmota/docs/docs/Smart-Meter-Interface.md

 with the '=' char at the beginning of a line you may do some special decoding

 - `M,=m` perform arithmetic (`+,-,*,/`) on the metric.
 Use `#` before a number to designate a constant value
-> [!EXAMPLE]
+!!! example
   `1,=m 3+4+5/#3 @100,Voltage L1+L2+L3/3,V,Volt_avg,2`
   `1,=m 3+4+5/#3` add result of decoder entry 3,4,5 and divided by 3 (i.e., average)
 - `M,=d` calculate difference between metric values decoded at time intervals
-> [!EXAMPLE]
+!!! example
   `1,=d 3 10` calculate 10 second interval difference of decoder entry 3
 - `M,=h` html text (up to 30 chars)
   inserts a html line between entries (these lines do not count as decoder entry)
-> [!EXAMPLE]
+!!! example
   `1,=h==================` insert a separator line

 !!! tip
     Use: `sensor53 dM` to output the received data in the console.
 M = the number of the defined meter in the script.
+!!! note
->[!NOTE]During the output of the data in the console, the data in the WEB UI are not updated.
+    During the output of the data in the console, the data in the WEB UI are not updated.
 To return write: `sensor53 d0`

+!!! warning
-[!WARNING] With a few meters, it is necessary to request the meter to send its data using a specific character string.
+With a few meters, it is necessary to request the meter to send its data using a specific character string.
 This string has to be send at a very low baudrate.
 (300Baud)
   If you reply the meter with an acknowledge and ask the it for a new baudrate of 9600 baud, the baudrate of the SML driver has to be changed, too.